 Success in tackling issues of sexual harassment and abuse requires a commitment to cross sectoral openness and collaboration.
 UCC has embraced the UK Intervention Initiative's philanthropic approach by sharing its expertise, associated research, investment and delivery of the Bystander Intervention programme on a pro bono basis.

 Thanks to additional funding support from the Minister for Higher Education, training and support for the Bystander Intervention module in Irish HEIs is provided by UCC.
 We are currently working with 11 institutions across Ireland.

-In July 2020, at the behest of the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, Dr Louise Crowley developed an online Bystander Intervention orientation session for every HEI to deliver to all first-year students in their 2020/2021 academic year.
+In July 2020, at the behest of the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, Professor Louise Crowley developed an online Bystander Intervention orientation session for every HEI to deliver to all first-year students in their 2020/2021 academic year.